omec-project/up4/app/README.md

 "Setting up a test using UP4 P4Runtime calls".
 After you have set up the testbed by following the instructions, verify uplink and downlink packets transmit by following the final section.

+To test everything all at once:

+    $ make deps build check

 ## Setting up a test using CLI commands
-Download ONOS admin tools.
+Download dependencies.
 This only needs to be done once:

-    $ make fetch-onos-tools
+    $ make deps

 Start mininet and ONOS: